-To configure RIP on the router, see "Configuring RIP" on page 60.
+To configure RIP on the router, see Configuring RIP

 However, if the network will continue to grow and perhaps become part of a larger IP internetwork, you should consider migrating the network from RIP to OSPF.

 • If the internetwork uses variable-length subnets or has third-party routers that support RIP II, use RIP II or OSPF.